sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 Specific data, such as Filesystem Input/Output (FS IO) Reads/Writes, can be uniformly collected regardless of the storage disk type, as it is extracted from files generated by the Linux Kernel.
 To streamline the process of gathering this information, we propose the implementation of a new parent class `StorageCommon()`, from which classes such as SsdUtil, EmmcUtil, USBUtil, and NVMUtil would inherit in addition to `SsdBase` (to be renamed `StorageBase`).
 This proposed class will reside in the `src/sonic-platform-common/sonic_platform_base/sonic_ssd` directory, in `storage_common.py`.
 The `StorageCommon()` class will have the following functions:

 ```
-def _parse_fsstats_file(self):
-    """
-    Function to parse a file containing the previous latest FS IO Reads/Writes values from a file (more on this in the subsequent section) and saves it to member variables

-    Args: None

-    Returns: None

 def get_fs_io_reads(self):
     """
-    Function to get the total number of reads on each disk by parsing the /proc/diskstats file
+    Function to get the latest reads on each disk by parsing the /proc/diskstats file

     Returns:
         The total number of FSIO reads